-The Ethics Commission has preliminarily approved a draft advisory explaining how the conflict of interest law applies to public employees when they are seeking a new job, if their public job duties affect or involve a potential employer.
+On September 16, 2015, the State Ethics Commission approved Advisory 15-1: Avoiding Conflicts of Interest while Seeking a New Job and After Leaving Public Employment.
+Advisory 15-1* explains how the conflict of interest law, G.L. c.
+268A, applies to public employees when they are seeking a new job, if their public duties affect or involve a potential employer.
 When a public employee is responsible for matters involving a potential employer, or has dealings in his public position with a potential employer, the conflict of interest law will impose restrictions and disclosure requirements to prevent the public employee from using his position to improve his employment prospects or to favor, or even appear to favor, the potential employer’s interest over the public interest.
-This advisory is intended to provide guidance to public employees to assist them in understanding the applicable restrictions when they apply and how to comply with them.
-The advisory also explains how the conflict of interest law applies to former public employees after they leave public employment.
-The advisory will not have the force of law, but will be purely educational.

 Welcome to the State Ethics Commission website!

-On the website, you will find information about the Commission and the conflict of interest and financial disclosure laws, including educational materials as well as publicly available advisories, legal opinions and enforcement matters.
-You can learn more about the mandatory education and training requirements, and access the summaries of the law which are distributed to public employees each year (which are now available in Spanish and Portuguese).
-The Commission’s regulations, including the regulatory exemptions to the gift restrictions and certain other sections of the conflict of interest law, are also on the website.
+On the website, you will find information about the Commission, the conflict of interest and financial disclosure laws, educational materials that clarify the laws, as well as publicly available advisories, legal opinions and enforcement matters.
+You can download a conflict of interest law disclosure form, learn more about the conflict of interest law education and training requirements, and access the summaries of the law which are distributed to public employees each year (which are now available in Spanish and Portuguese).
+Links to the conflict of interest law online training programs and the financial disclosure law electronic filing application are easily accessible from the website, and the Commission’s regulations, including the regulatory exemptions to the gift restrictions and certain other sections of the conflict of interest law, are also on the website.

 Thank you for visiting the State Ethics Commission’s website.
 If you have any comments or suggestions about the website, you can submit them online to email@example.com.